 - 33. Determination by public body of disclosure as public interest disclosure - 34.
 Procedure where public body determines disclosure to be public interest disclosure - 35.
-Procedure where public body determines disclosure not to be public interest disclosure - [36.
-Repealed] - 37.
+Procedure where public body determines disclosure not to be public interest disclosure - 36.
+Referral to Ombudsman of disclosures in relation to members of Parliament - 37.
 Determination by Ombudsman